boldbi/bold-bi-docs/docs/embedded-bi/working-with-data-source/data-connectors/google-ads.md

 > **NOTE:**  If you have any modification in the prepared URL, Select the Custom URL check box and edit the URL.
 You can use the Google query explorer tool to prepare the URL **Query Explorer** .

+For more information on the API endpoints available for this data source, refer to their official [API Documentation]( https://developers.google.com/analytics/devguides/reporting/core/v3/)

 ### Preview and data import
 * Click **Preview & Connect** to connect with the configurations set.
 * The Choose Schema(s) dialog opens.
 The schema represents the key fields of the JSON data retrieved from the Google Ads Rest API request.
 This dialog displays a list of schemas in treeview and its corresponding values in the grid for preview.
 Select required schema(s) from treeview to use in designer and click **Connect**.